Flea-borne Typhus ICD-9 081; ICD-10 A75

 (Murine Typhus, Endemic Typhus)

 Flea-borne Typhus, (Murine Typhus, Endemic Typhus)

-Flea-borne (also known as “murine” or “endemic”) typhus is a rickettsial disease caused by Rickettsia typhi, or possibly R. felis, bacteria that can be transmitted by infected fleas harbored by rats, opossums, cats, dogs and other small mammals.
+Flea-borne (also known as “murine” or “endemic”) typhus is a rickettsial disease caused by Rickettsia typhi, bacteria that can be transmitted by infected fleas harbored by rats, opossums, cats, dogs and other small mammals.
 The disease is similar to louse-borne typhus (R. prowazekii) but is generally milder.
 Disease onset is often sudden, and symptoms may include fever, headache, chills, weakness, nausea/vomiting, body aches, and rash.
 Flea-borne typhus can be a serious disease, especially if diagnosis and treatment are delayed, and may result in hospitalization.
 In the United States, Texas reports the highest numbers of flea-borne typhus cases annually.
 From the 1940s through the early 2000s, highly endemic areas of typhus were limited to the lower Rio Grande Valley and the Coastal Bend area; however in the past 10 years, new areas of endemnicity have emerged in Bexar, Harris, and Travis counties, among others.